PhilipDev012/MsgPipe/README.md

-Please read the file named "ReadMe.odt" for details on how to use this code.
+Please read the file named "ReadMe.odt" in the documentation folder for details on how to use this code.